conda-forge/alabaster-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Configurable, Python 2+3 compatible Sphinx theme
+Summary: Configurable, Python 2+3 compatible Sphinx theme.

 Alabaster is a visually clean, responsive, and configurable Sphinx theme.
 It is sidebar-enabled and easy to install/use as a Python